-You will be assessed through both written examinations, held at the end of each year, and through coursework such as design portfolio work and exhibitions.
+You will be assessed in a variety of ways; through coursework such as design portfolio work and exhibitions, written reports and examinations.

 Entry requirements, fees and applying

-A-level: AAA excluding General Studies, preferably including an Art and Design-related A-level such as Design, Design Technology or Art and Design, and including a minimum grade B Mathematics and Science at GCSE or equivalent (where an A-level in Mathematics or Science isn’t taken).
+A-level: AAA preferably including an Art and Design-related A-level such as Design Technology or Art and Design, and including a minimum grade B (6) in Mathematics and Science at GCSE.

 Extended Project Qualification - Whilst we recognise the value, effort and enthusiasm applicants make in the Extended Project, we do not currently include this as part of our offer making.
 We do however encourage you to provide further information on your project in your personal statement and if invited, at interview.

-GCSE: English Language at grade C or above (or an appropriate English language qualification), plus grade B in Mathematics and Science.
+GCSE: English Language at grade C (4) or above or an appropriate English language qualification, plus grade B (6) in Mathematics and Science or equivalent.